 Todays kitchens consume a lot of electricity.
 They are chock full of minor and major kitchen appliances, GFCI outlets, and dedicated lighting fixtures.
 In the design phase of kitchen design, Its important to consult the local electrical building code; you may need a licensed electrician and building permits!

 Forethought and planning is crucial.
 The amount of electricity used in the modern kitchen at specific times surpasses any other area of the home.
 For example, when the stove, oven, and

-range are all in use use during meal preparation.
+range are all in use use during the Thanksgiving meal preparation.

 Theres much more to electrical service in your kitchen area than meets the eye.
 Lurking behind the scenes are dedicated electrical receptacles, many feet of